composer/composer/doc/03-cli.md

 Set to `4` or `6` to force IPv4 or IPv6 DNS resolution.
 This only works when the curl extension is used for downloads.

-### HTTP_PROXY_REQUEST_FULLURI

-If you use a proxy, but it does not support the request_fulluri flag, then you should set this env var to `false` or `0` to prevent Composer from setting the request_fulluri option.

-### HTTPS_PROXY_REQUEST_FULLURI

-If you use a proxy, but it does not support the request_fulluri flag for HTTPS requests, then you should set this env var to `false` or `0` to prevent Composer from setting the request_fulluri option.

 ### COMPOSER_SELF_UPDATE_TARGET

 If set, makes the self-update command write the new Composer phar file into that path instead of overwriting itself.
 Useful for updating Composer on a read-only filesystem.

-### no_proxy or NO_PROXY

-If you are behind a proxy and would like to disable it for certain domains, you can use the `no_proxy` or `NO_PROXY` env var.
-Set it to a comma separated list of domains the proxy should *not* be used for.

-The env var accepts domains, IP addresses, and IP address blocks in CIDR notation.
-You can restrict the filter to a particular port (e.g. `:80`).
-You can also set it to `*` to ignore the proxy for all HTTP requests.

 ### COMPOSER_DISABLE_NETWORK